 That mechanism is convection.

-While conduction defines how heat moves through solid equipment, convection determines how heat is exchanged between solids and fluids, and how temperature changes propagate through the plant during normal operation.
+While conduction defines how heat moves through solid equipment, convection determines how moving fluids exchange heat with equipment surfaces during real plant operation.

 This is why convection governs: